DenysPacheco/css-hash-convert/README.md

 ## ⚙️ Configure

 Change in the [configuration file](src/config.json) the directories to be ignored, hash length, overwrite files and others.
-(On the [convert.min.py](src/convert.min.py) the configurations are in the beggining of the file)
+(On the [convert.min.py](src/convert.min.py) the configurations are in the beginning of the file)

 ### Configuration options